 1 cup of milk

 Heat up a medium sized sauce pan with the butter on low heat.
-Add in the onion, garlic, celery, and diced mushrooms sauteing about 8 minutes.
+Add in the onion, garlic, celery, and diced mushrooms sauteing about 6 minutes.
 Add in the mustard, thyme, fresh cracked pepper and continue to saute another 2 minutes.
-Sprinkle in the sweet rice flour stirring well with a wooden spoon for about a minute or two.
+Sprinkle in the potato starch stirring well with a wooden spoon for about a minute or two.
 Using a whisk, pour in the milk and chicken stock whisking well the entire time to remove any lumps.
 Add soy sauce to taste and bring to a lite simmer for a couple of minutes until ready to use.

 Chicken and Rice Creamy Mushroom Bake: